 The markets in which we compete are highly competitive, and we may face difficulty retaining our existing customers or obtaining new customers due to competition.
 We encounter significant competition from local regulated utilities or their retail affiliates and traditional and new retail energy providers.
-Many of these competitors or potential competitors are larger than us, have access to more significant capital resources, have more wellestablished brand names and have larger existing installed customer bases.
+Competitors may offer different products, lower prices, and other incentives, which may attract customers away from our business.
+Many of these competitors or potential competitors are larger than us, have access to more significant capital resources, have more well-established brand names and have larger existing installed customer bases.